xekoukou/Notes_distributed_transactions/README.md

 Since both these types of time providers can replicated without loss of its properties, we are able to scale indefinitely as more transactions come into our system.

+# Acceptance of Inconsistencies

+1. A transaction to be complete requires that a number of distributed systems work together to update their state.
+As the number of agents increases, it becomes impractical to perform acid transactions.

+2. The percentage of inconsistencies and the problem they create differ from application to application.
+Some inconsistencies can be fixed and some cannot.

+Those two factors will determine the points where we would perform distributed transactions and where we will perform a best effort change of state with a possible healing if it is possible.